 Capable SRE leader

 A Site Reliability Engineering leader at the ground level is a critical component of the team’s success.
 This may be taken as a technical and people leadership role in one.

-In the early days of your Site Reliability Engineering team, a dedicated technical SRE lead may not be available.
-So as a capable leader, you need to step in and set both the technical and people direction.
+In the early days, a dedicated technical SRE leader may not be available.
+So as a capable leader, you may need to step in and set both the technical and people direction.

-I’ve outlined a few questions below that aim to challenge your thinking as a capable Site Reliability Engineering leader.
+I’ve outlined a few questions below that aim to challenge your thinking as a capable reliability-focused leader.

-5 questions to ponder before starting your SRE advocacy:
+5 questions to ponder before starting to advocate reliability as a leader:

 - Will we hire Site Reliability Engineers from an external talent pool, retrain internal candidates (like developers and SysAdmins), or both?